-The fact that niacinamide is capable to work well with a lot of skin ingredients means that using it with retinol, peptides, hyaluronic acid, vitamin C and other forms of antioxidants.
+The fact that niacinamide is capable to work well with a lot of skin ingredients means that it can work with various skin ingredients, such as peptides, hyaluronic acid, and retinol.
 The multi-use of this clever humectant also makes it suitable for all skin types to use, including those prone to sensitivity and skin conditions, such as rosacea.

 Can I use lactic acid and niacinamide together?